VOBREDIMET Design Framework

 Challenges

-– Proportion heat/electricity is too high (15 to 1): to generate sufficient electricity we generate too much heat.
+– Proportion heat/electricity is too high (15 to 1): to generate sufficient electricity will generate too much heat.

 – We probably need to fire the kitchen stove anyway resulting in even more excess heat.

-– No space in/under the house for the Ökofen boiler (even though they are quite compact)
+– Difficult to retrofit: No space in/under the house for the Ökofen boiler (even though they are quite compact)

 We have floor heating piping in the house which is largely unused currently as we are unable to drive sufficient heat into the hot water tank.
 The Ökofen boiler could be connected to our existing hot water tank and thereby we could produce enough heat to run the floor heating system, largely eliminating the need to use the fireplaces.
 At the same time the Stinger engine would produce electricity.